Sylvia-Duan/ML-Big-DATA-Application/notes/Day1.md

+# What Do I Want to Learn
+1. Learn a new programming language (R)
+2. Learn more about Python
+3. How to construct model
+4. Deeper understanding of data analysis
+5. Academic knowledge about statistics

 # *Morning Session*

 Everyone introduced themselves, including grade, school, what they want to learn through this course, future plan and hobbies.